-Dan Utech is the Special Assistant to the President for Energy and Climate Change.
+Dan Utech is the Deputy Assistant to the President for Energy and Climate Change.
 Prior to joining the White House, Dan served as a Senior Advisor to Energy Secretary Steven Chu.
 He joined the Administration after 10 years in the Senate, where he worked on a wide range of energy and environmental policy issues.

 The Presidential Challenge for Advanced Outdoor Lighting will work with dozens of municipalities to accelerate the adoption and use of high-efficiency outdoor lighting, driving carbon pollution reductions in communities across the nation.

 According to EPA’s Fuel Economy Trends Report, new vehicles in 2013 achieved their highest fuel economy of all time.

 The SunShot Initiative’s Solar Instructor Training Network – which aims to train 50,000 new solar installers by 2020 – is partnering with up to three military bases to create a veterans solar job training pilot project in the fall of 2014.

 President Obama’s all-of-the-above energy strategy is working – enhancing our energy security, cutting carbon pollution, and spurring economic growth.